 Who am I?

-I’m a design strategist.
-I have 15 years in design and leadership roles creating new products, services, experiences and businesses.
+I have 17 years in design, research, and leadership roles creating new products, services, experiences and businesses.
 I work in the Greater New York City area.

 How can I help you?

 I bring a diverse background in product design with a deep desire to connect people’s needs to modern business value.
-As a design strategist, I am on the leading edge of helping corporations see culture shifts by merging analytical with creative thinking.
+I like to think my hybrid background helps me be on the leading edge of helping corporations see culture shifts by merging analytical with creative thinking.

-I embrace understanding people, exploration, and testing ideas.
+I embrace our customer, exploration, and testing ideas.
 I see the world differently from many of my corporate counterparts and I use that as an advantage to make sure the best solutions for the company move forward.

 How did I get here?

 I have always been interested in the creative fields; even receiving numerous scholarships to attend advanced adult level artistic training as early as grade school.
 In 2000, I worked on an internship for Microsoft conducting user research and concept ideation with a group that went on to develop the first Windows Mobile phones.
 In 2001, I received a BS in Industrial Design from Philadelphia University and shortly after was hired at Innovative Office Products, a global manufacture of furniture accessories for the office and healthcare markets.
 There I helped to transform an engineering centric company into a design-driven organization that is now a major player in their industry.
 Around 2007 I eventually built a ground up in-house design group and was placed in charge of executing all product development initiatives becoming a design resource for Siemens, Hewlett Packard, Steelcase, Haworth, and IBM.
-In 2012, I joined Kaz’s Global Design & Innovation team where I was focused on developing solutions, branding, and experiences for brands such as Honeywell, Vicks, Braun, and PUR.
-In 2015, I took a role at Verizon to execute Design Thinking throughout a $130B behemoth as an internal consultant.
-In 2016, I earned an MBA in Strategic Design.
+In 2012, I joined Kaz’s Global Design & Innovation team where I was focused on developing solutions, branding, and experiences for Honeywell, Vicks, Braun, and PUR.
+In 2015, I took a role at Verizon to execute new product delivery.
+In 2016, I earned an MBA with a focus in Strategic Design.

 My portfolio is view-able by invitation only.
 Please contact me if you interested in seeing my work in greater detail.